Alanna Lockward: Biography

 Lockward was born in Santo Domingo, Dominican Republic, on 23 March 1961.
-She comes from a family of famous intellectuals, her grandfather was George Augustus Lockward Stamers, a historian, university professor, philologist, writer, journalist, cooperativist and Gideon Society member.
+She came from a family of famous intellectuals, her grandfather was George Augustus Lockward Stamers, a historian, university professor, philologist, writer, journalist, cooperativist and Gideon Society member.
 He is the award-winning author of the history of the African Methodist Episcopal Church (AME) and other Protestant congregations in the Dominican Republic ("Historia del Protestantismo en Dominicana").
 Her great-uncle was the singer and songwriter Juan Lockward.

 From 1979 to 1983, she was a student at the Universidad Autónoma Metropolitana-Xochimilco, Mexico City.
 She completed her postgraduate Master's Degree in Art at the Universität der Künste in Berlin.
 Her thesis was a review of articles from the renowned German newspaper Der Tagesspiegel.
 Her focus here was on the linguistic construction of Black identities ("Counter-reflection of a word field on the daily mirror").
-Lockward was appointed Director of International Affairs at the Museo de Arte Moderno de Santo Domingo in 1988 and has served in several occasions as selection and award jury in national as well as international biennials.
+Lockward was appointed Director of International Affairs at the Museo de Arte Moderno de Santo Domingo in 1988 and served on several occasions as selection and award jury in national as well as international biennials.